thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 ## Search features
 You can use your custom calendar to search the following ways:
 - Using date keywords, like `this quarter` and `q3`
-- Using date formulas with the `fiscal` option specified (See https://docs.thoughtspot.com/6.0/advanced-search/formulas/date-formulas.html#fiscal-and-gregorian-calendars)
+- Using date formulas with the `fiscal` option specified See [fiscal and gregorian calendars]({{ site.baseurl }}/advanced-search/formulas/date-formulas.html#fiscal-and-gregorian-calendars)
 - Overriding the calendar used in the search bar by typing your custom calendar's name

 ## Limitations